huggingface/dataset-viewer/DEVELOPER_GUIDE.md

 You can use [act](https://github.com/nektos/act) to test the GitHub Actions (see [.github/workflows/](.github/workflows/)) locally.
 It reduces the retroaction loop when working on the GitHub Actions, avoid polluting the branches with empty pushes only meant to trigger the CI, and allows to only run specific actions.

-For example, to launch the build and push of the docker images to ECR:
+For example, to launch the build and push of the docker images to Docker Hub:

 ```
-act -j build-and-push-image --secret-file my.secrets
+act -j build-and-push-image-to-docker-hub --secret-file my.secrets
 ```

 with `my.secrets` a file with the secrets:

 ```
-AWS_ACCESS_KEY_ID=xxx
-AWS_SECRET_ACCESS_KEY=xxx
+DOCKERHUB_USERNAME=xxx
+DOCKERHUB_PASSWORD=xxx
 GITHUB_TOKEN=xxx
 ```

-You might prefer to use [aws-vault](https://github.com/99designs/aws-vault) instead to set the environment variables, but you will still have to pass the GitHub token as a secret.